pmacmil1/powershell_automation/README.md

 You can read more about this [here](https://blog.atwork.at/post/SharePoint-Online-UserProfiles-and-the-story-about-synchronizing-with-Azure-Active-Directory).

-This script will directly update the user fields in SPO that are not available or synced from Azure AD for SPO,
+This script will directly update the user fields in SPO that are not available or synced from Azure AD for SPO.
+Here it is updated telephone numbers and SIP addresses for a SPO-hosted user directory.